 When the Germans again invaded France in 1940, Bullard reenlisted.
 This time, he would be a machine gunner -- and would again be wounded.

 He had to be smuggled to Spain to escape the Nazis.

-As he was recuperating, Paris fell to the Nazi war machine and Eugene would be headed back to the United States for the first time in 34 years.
+As he was recuperating, Paris fell to the Nazi war machine and Bullard would be headed back to the United States for the first time in 34 years.
 He spent the rest of the war as a dock worker on Staten Island.

 Bullard was working as an elevator operator in New York's Rockefeller Center when he was recalled to France by the famous French leader Charles de Gaulle.
 Bullard, then 59 years old, was asked to relight the eternal flame of the French Unknown Soldier.